-- Within the Rotate drop-down gallery (refer to Figure 3 above), you can click More Rotation Options (highlighted in blue within Figure 3, above) to bring up the Format Shape pane.
+- Within the Rotate drop-down gallery (refer to Figure 3 above), you can click More Rotation Options (highlighted in blue within Figure 3, above) to bring up the Format Shape Task Pane.
 Make sure you select the Resize tab, highlighted in blue within Figure 4.
-Change the Rotation option to any value from -3600 o to 3600o or type a zero rotation value to restore the original placement of the shape.
+Change the Rotation option (highlighted in red, within Figure 4) to any value from -3600o to 3600o or type a zero rotation value to restore the original placement of the shape.

 - Save your presentation often.